hubmapconsortium/ontology-api/neo4j/README.md

 $ git pull
 ```

-Delete the old database import files (.csv) and install the new ones.
+Delete the old database import files (.csv) and install the new ones that were uploaded to the server in a step above.
 ```buildoutcfg
 $ pushd neo4j/import
 $ rm -rf current